The OM CORR

 How is Opening Master different from free databases?

 Despite getting our games from different sources, we dedicate a lot of time to eliminate duplicates.
 We also normalize the names of the players, which amounts to dozens or even hundreds of corrections a month.
 The free databases are often very low-quality and cluttered with lots of duplicates.
 There is no such thing as free lunch.
 We ask for a fair price starting 39 EUR for one year.
 It is much cheaper than less quality commercial chess databases out there.
-Try it now.
-Until December 24, 2020, we offer a 50% discount on all our products just by typing the #XMAS2020 coupon at the checkout.

 Have you heard that we prepared a list of the top 52 chess openings for you?
 They are completely free where and no credit card or sign-up is needed.